ucsb-cs156/OLD-website-originial-repo/_topics/windows_wsl.md

 ## Install Maven on WSL

+The projects in this class use Maven 3.8.x, which is necessary for Java 17.

 The `apt` package manager does not yet have Maven 3.8.x, so we need to manually download and extract Maven:

 ```sh